 In 2015, the Arrighi Center co-sponsored Land, Labor and Environmental Rights and Struggles Seminars and Workshop with the JHU Center for Africana Studies.

 In the 2012-2013 and 2013-2014 academic years, the general seminar was run in conjunction with the Mellon Foundation funded Sawyer Seminar on “Capitalism in the 21st Century,” co-organized by Professor Beverly J. Silver from the Department of Sociology and Professor Christopher Nealon from the Department of English, with the participation of graduate students from across the social sciences and humanities.

-The Fall 2013 seminar is organized as a series of talks on various aspects of the 21st century capitalism with the participation of speakers from the Asia, Africa, Latin America, Europe and the United States, picking up on themes developed in the 2012-2013 Seminar discussions.
+The fall 2013 seminar was organized as a series of talks on various aspects of the 21st century capitalism with the participation of speakers from the Asia, Africa, Latin America, Europe and the United States, picking up on themes developed in the 2012-2013 seminar discussions.

-The readings for the Spring 2013 seminar focused on the dynamics behind the current wave of land, labor and environmental struggles around the world, and what these struggles tell us something about the nature and limits of contemporary capitalism.
+The readings for the spring 2013 seminar focused on the dynamics behind the current wave of land, labor and environmental struggles around the world, and what these struggles tell us about the nature and limits of contemporary capitalism.

 - Fall 2012